Improved Trade-offs Between Amortization and Download Bandwidth for Linear HSS: Linear HSS from Random Codes

 Through the lens of Theorem \ref{thm:lblwtImpliesHSS}, this is equivalent to asking whether there exists a labelweight code with minimum labelweight $\geq dt+1$ that achieves good rate at low dimension.
 A natural first attempt at an existential result would be via random coding; specifically, building a linear HSS scheme by starting with a random linear code and following the construction of Theorem \ref{thm:lblwtImpliesHSS}.
 Unfortunately (and perhaps surprisingly!), we show in Appendix \ref{apx: linear hss from random codes} that this results in strictly worse parameters than \cite{FIKW22}, \cite{BW23}.

+In the following sections we take a different approach.
+We derive our labelweight codes straightforwardly from well-studied algebraic geometric codes: we set the number of servers $s$ equal to the block length $n$ of the codes and label each coordinate by the identity function $\mathcal{L}:[n] \to [s], x \mapsto x$.
+In this setting, labelweight is equivalent to Hamming weight.
+We justify this straightforward approach in subsection 2 of Section \ref{sec: main results}.

-In the following sections we take a different approach and base our labelweight codes on well-studied codes from algebraic geometry.
-In particular, this section constructs a family of linear HSS schemes from Hermitian codes; notably, such schemes achieve asymptotically optimal download rate while requiring an amortization parameter that is only linear in $s$.
+This section constructs a family of linear HSS schemes from Hermitian codes; notably, such schemes achieve asymptotically optimal download rate while requiring an amortization parameter that is only linear in $s$.